 Remington Town Council

-Remington's town government is made up of five council members elected by ward.
+Remington's town government is made up of five council members elected at large.
 The term of office for a member is 4 years, beginning on January 1 following the election.
-Members of the town council must reside in their respective wards.
+Members of the town council must reside in town limits.
 Two members are elected as President and Vice-President each year.
 The town departments report to the town council.
 The council passes ordinances, resolutions, establishes salaries for town employees, pass an annual budget, and sets utility rates.

-Current town council members are: Susie Flickner, President; Jim Stewart, Vice-President, Bob Braaksma, and Pat Berger.
+Current town council members are: Susie Flickner, President; Jim Stewart, Vice-President, Bob Braaksma, Al Schambach and Dana Pampel.
 Town Attorney is Rebecca Goddard and Patrick Ryan.
 Town Clerk-Treasurer is Terri Budde

 2022 Town Council Meeting Schedule